nocomplexity/securitybydesign/opensecurity.md

 Some core benefits for using FOSS software for security are:
 * Higher quality software
 *	Ability to safely leverage open source tech
-*	Designed to work in cloud, cloud-native tech
 *	Better security

 ```{tip} Tip to convince your peers